Articles · Workplace Wellbeing

 How to Support Employee Financial Wellbeing: A Guide for Employers

-A practical guide to building a workplace financial wellbeing program that addresses both money skills and the stress behind them.
+A practical guide to building a workplace financial wellbeing programme that addresses both money skills and the stress behind them.

 May 22, 2026 · 4 min read

-Building a financial wellbeing program means going beyond a single seminar to address both practical money skills and the stress that surrounds them.
-The most effective programs combine education, access to support, and a culture where money worry can be discussed without shame.
+Building a financial wellbeing programme means going beyond a single seminar to address both practical money skills and the stress that surrounds them.
+The most effective programmes combine education, access to support, and a culture where money worry can be discussed without shame.
 Here is a practical way to approach it.

 Start with the real problem